iagosrodrigues/iagosrodrigues/README.md

 ### Hi there, my name is Iago /ˈjaɣʊ/ (brazilian portuguese) 👋

-I'm a software engineer, 26y, and graduating in computer science.
-I really appreciate functional programming and data structures.
+I'm a software engineer and SRE, 28y, and graduating in computer science.
+I really appreciate functional programming and security.

 I'm always learning new technologies, and for now I'm just playing around with elixir and rust.